Gregovate/MSB-Production-Database-Project/Docs/building_preview_howto.md

 [<img src="/Docs/images/Show_Background_Stage_15_Preview_Background_Wired.jpg" width="600" alt="Show Background Stage 15 Wired (scaled)">](/Docs/images/Show_Background_Stage_15_Preview_Background_Wired.jpg)

-## Create a Tagged Wiring Background
+## Create a Tagged Wiring Background For Stage Previews
 This is the last step to create a useful wiring diagram that tags the channels in the preview.
 Unfortunately, there is no way to create this image in LOR but we can build this image using drawio.
 1. Open the DrawIO app
 2. Select a Blank Diagram the Create